 Participants in the Plan will, upon their retirement, be eligible for the retiree health and dental insurance coverages that are then available to other retiring faculty, and on the same terms.
 Eligibility for retiree health and dental insurance coverage is governed by the terms of those benefit plans and applicable laws, both of which would permit the University to amend or terminate such benefits if at some point in the future it felt compelled to do so.
-Presently, to qualify for retiree medical and dental insurance coverage, you must have 10 or more years of qualifying service with the University, and the sum of your age and service must total at least 75 (referred to as "the rule of 75").
-Because this Plan requires ten years of such service by retirement, Plan participants will meet the current eligibility criteria for retiree health and dental benefits by their retirement dates.
+Presently, to qualify for retiree medical and dental insurance coverage, you must have 10 or more years of qualifying service with the University if you started before January 1, 2014.
+If you started on or after January 1, 2014, you must have 15 or more years of qualifying service with the University.
+The sum of your age and service must total at least 75 (referred to as "the rule of 75").